 At restaurants, simply tell the waiter that you have a serious gluten allergy and that any grain, not just wheat, is possibly fatal.
-Be serious about it and they’ll know they have to take it seriously and they’ll make sure that nothing that has touched wheat will come in contact with your food.
-Also ask for your meat and vegetables to be fried or cooked with olive oil or butter and not margarine or vegetable oil.
+Be serious about it and they'll know they have to make sure that nothing that has touched wheat will come in contact with your food.
+Ask for your meat and vegetables to be fried or cooked with olive oil or butter and not margarine or another vegetable oil.
 You can use the allergy strategy there too because it works very well.
-If you want to be even stricter, ask them not the season anything because black pepper and other commonly used spices can often contain traces of gluten.
+If you want to be even stricter, ask them not to season anything because black pepper and other commonly used spices can often contain traces of gluten.

-If you’re not dealing with any serious health problem, eating out can also be your occasion to give yourself some slack and have a cheat meal.
-If you suspect being sensitive to gluten though I recommend you stay very strict about it and make sure you don’t eat anything with gluten because just a little bit can do damage that’ll last for a long time.
+If you're not dealing with any serious health problem, eating out can also be your occasion to give yourself some slack and have a cheat meal.
+If you suspect you're sensitive to gluten, then we recommend you stay very strict about it and make sure you don't eat anything that might contain gluten.
+Just a little bit can do damage that'll last for a long time.

-When visiting friends, you can prepare something yourself and it will be a good opportunity to discuss about your diet, let your friends taste how good it is to eat healthy and you’ll have something to fall back on.
+When visiting friends, you can prepare something yourself.
+This is a good opportunity to discuss your diet.
+You’ll have something to fall back on and you can let your friends taste how good it is to eat healthy.

 TOP OF PAGE

-This is not recommended and the Paleo diet is not simply a weight loss diet.
-Of course, you are free to live your life as you wish, but I strongly believe that if you give it enough time you won’t want to go back because you’ll see all the benefits and you’ll feel much better.
+This is not recommended and Paleo is not simply a weight loss diet.
+Of course, you are free to live your life as you wish, but we strongly believe that if you give it enough time you won't want to go back because you'll see all the benefits and you'll feel much better.

-It’s your chance to escape from the vicious circle of disease, weight-gain and medical costs.
-You children will have a better chance in life by being physically fit and mentally alert while cutting the risk to have to go through some of the devastating diseases of civilization latter in life.
+It's your chance to escape from the vicious circle of disease, weight-gain and medical costs.
+You children will have a better chance in life by being physically fit and mentally alert while cutting the risk of disease.

-Be aware that once you’ve become sensitive, a single serving of food containing gluten or a huge insulin spike will do some long-term damage.
-Hydrogenated and partially-hydrogenated fats as well as trans fats and vegetable oils will do some damage no matter if you have a prior sensitivity or not.
+Be aware that once you've become sensitive, a single serving of food containing gluten or a huge insulin spike will do some long-term damage.
+Hydrogenated and partially-hydrogenated fats as well as trans fats and vegetable oils will do some damage whether you have a prior sensitivity or not.

 Finally, some of the benefits and weight loss will only happen much later in your journey once your gut is completely healed, your hormones are all balanced and you have plenty of the essential vitamins and minerals.